BICENTENNIAL TRIBUTE

 S: There is always the House - you could be of much use to your tenantry as a paw-greasing Minister

-B: Be damned I will, Scrope! (paces) - I dislike counting sheep - fretting over blockages in my streams - pleas from the Fletcher clan for new roofs every ten years - to say nothing of the dullness of my fellow Peers
+B: The devil I will, Scrope! (paces) - I dislike counting sheep - fretting over blockages in my streams - pleas from the Fletcher clan for new roofs every ten years - to say nothing of the dullness of my fellow Peers

 Hs: Therefore, Byron, marriage is the only future option that remains!
 Marry prudently if possible - that is, wealthily, for you can’t afford Love